 How to report a change in circumstances

 It is very important that you report any changes to your personal circumstances without delay as this could impact your overall right to claim.
-For example if your income and/or capital were to increase, you may not remain eligible to keep receiving a CTR.
+For example if your income and/or capital were to increase, you may not remain eligible to keep receiving a Council Tax Reduction.
 You also need to inform your local authority if there are changes to certain other benefits you are receiving, including income support, income-based JSA and income-related ESA.

-If you receive Pension Credit then you should in the first instance report any changes which would impact your right to claim CTR to the Pension Service (whilst also informing your local authority)
+If you receive Pension Credit then you should in the first instance report any changes which would impact your right to claim Council Tax Reduction to the Pension Service (whilst also informing your local authority)

 How to launch an appeal

 If you do not agree with the decision your local authority has made or the level of the reduction applied to your bill you have the right to appeal to the Valuation Tribunal Service.
 This body is independent of the council and will adjudicate on whether to uphold or overrule the decision of your local authority.

-Below is a list of the most common frequently asked questions regarding CTR.
+Below is a list of the most common frequently asked questions regarding Council Tax Reduction.